-December 2020 to Ongoing – Upscaling RHCC by Developing a Protocol for Low-Budget Reproductive Health Kit
+December 2020 to April 2021 – Upscaling RHCC by Developing a Protocol for Low-Budget Reproductive Health Kit

 In humanitarian crises, maternal deaths are a real concern as they are almost double the global average.
 99% of the world’s maternal deaths occur in developing countries so the United Nations’ Sendai Framework for Disaster Risk Reduction urged national and international organisations to promote effective disaster risk management through improved ‘resilience in the health systems’ by 2030 (UN, 2015).
 Within Bangladesh, the Inter Agency Reproductive Health (RH) Kit 8, which enables miscarriage management and post-abortion care during disasters and crises (UNFPA, 2014), are not available due to its high cost and lengthy procurement process.
 This Kit is vital in reducing maternal mortalities and morbidities in disaster contexts, as such it directly contributes to the UN’s Sustainable Development Goals, especially Goal 3 (Good Health and Wellbeing).

 In light of the above, funded by IPPF’s Designated Regional Funds, this project aims to develop a low-budget reproductive health kit for disasters and humanitarian crises and identify the pathways to integrate this kit in the Government of Bangladesh’s reproductive health system, and in other low-and middle-income countries.
 To make the RH Kit available in disaster-prone primary health care facilities in Bangladesh, this Kit must be made available in the first place, and at a reasonable cost.
 To do so, this project will address the following questions:

 - What is the process involved in developing a low-budget RH Kit for disasters and humanitarian crises in Bangladesh?

 - Who are the stakeholders that can support and validate the protocol for uptake?